StanChart readies to close thousands of UAE accounts as U.S. deadline looms

 The letter - seen by has angered UAE customers, who say they have not been given enough time to close their accounts.

-Under a settlement agreed with the New York State Department of Financial Services in August, the bank was fined $300 million (186.29 million pounds) and given 90 days to end high-risk relationships with SMEs in the UAE and suspend processing of dollar-denominated payments for some clients at its Hong Kong unit.
+Under a settlement agreed with the New York State Department of Financial Services in August, the bank was fined $300 million and given 90 days to end high-risk relationships with SMEs in the UAE and suspend processing of dollar-denominated payments for some clients at its Hong Kong unit.

 The UAE central bank said in August that between 1,400 and 8,000 Standard Chartered accounts in the country were expected to be affected by the U.S. settlement.